imdrasil/jennifer.cr/README.md

 $ ./generate-docs.sh
 ```

 NB.
-It also depends on then choosen adapter (postgres by default).
+It also depends on then chosen adapter (postgres by default).

 ## Similar shards